The Podcaster's Guide to Royalty-Free Music

-The world of podcasting has really evolved since it really first gained traction as a trend in 2004.
-Here we are in 2019, and despite there being more podcasters than ever, even Forbes is predicting that it's far from slowing down.
+The world of podcasting has really evolved since it first gained traction as a trend in 2004.
+Here we are in 2019, and despite there being more podcasters than ever, Forbes is predicting that it's far from slowing down.

 Competition in the podcasting industry probably is only going to keep growing.
 In fact, 32% of people listen to at least one podcast a month compared to 26% cited last year.
 Neilsen statistics show growth all across the board in terms of podcast shows being created and more people tuning in.

-Basically, podcasts are a big deal and since there are more shows out there than ever before, you really need to set yourself apart if you're going to succeed.
+Basically, podcasts are a big deal.
+And since there are more shows out there than ever before, you really need to set yourself apart if you're going to succeed.
 If you're interested in starting a podcast, we seriously recommend you hop on immediately!

-And we're not just saying that because we're all about royalty free music for podcasts here at Soundstripe.
+And we're not just saying that because we're all about royalty free music here at Soundstripe.
 First and foremost, we want to help podcasters succeed with their endeavors and the key to podcasting success is keeping your listeners interested and engaged.

 Let's get started!